Nipsuli/datamodels/README.md

     pass  # some magic

-# assuming Foo is also datamodel, but FooBar is not
+# assuming Foo is datamodel, but FooBar is not
 @dataclass
 class A:
     i: int